Plain English Breakdown

 - Requires the board to meet at least three times a year, with one meeting in northern California and another in southern California each calendar year.

-- Updates educational requirements for occupational therapists and assistants by requiring their programs to be accredited by ACOTE (Accreditation Council for Occupational Therapy Education).
+- Revises requirements for occupational therapy education programs to be accredited by ACOTE (American Occupational Therapy Association’s Accreditation Council for Occupational Therapy Education).

-- Adds a requirement that applicants complete a supervised entry-level doctoral capstone experience approved by the board.
+- Adds a requirement for applicants to complete a supervised entry-level doctoral capstone experience approved by the board.

-- Limits the limited permit fee to $125 and sets fees for other licensing documents like pocket cards, wall certificates, and letters of good standing.
+- Limits the limited permit fee to $125 and sets fees for other licensing documents like pocket cards, duplicate certificates, and letters of good standing.

 Who It Names or Affects

-- Occupational therapists and assistants applying for or renewing their licenses in California.
+- Occupational therapists and occupational therapy assistants in California.

 - Educational institutions offering occupational therapy programs.